U.S. natgas slides with drop in crude prices, milder weather coming | BOE Report

 The U.S. price decline also came despite rising global demand for gas to replace Russian fuel as Russia’s invasion of Ukraine keeps U.S. liquefied natural gas (LNG) exports near record highs and European gas prices about six times over U.S. futures.

-On its second to last day as the front-month, gas futures for April delivery on the New York Mercantile Exchange (NYMEX) were down 10.3 cents, or 1.9%, to $5.468 per million British thermal units (mmBtu) at 8:54 a.m.
-EDT (1254 GMT).
+On its second to last day as the front-month, gas futures for April delivery on the New York Mercantile Exchange (NYMEX) fell 6.3 cents, or 1.1%, to settle at $5.508 per million British thermal units (mmBtu).
 On Friday, the contract closed at its highest since Jan.
 27.

 The U.S. market remains mostly shielded from higher global prices because the United States has all the fuel it needs for domestic use, and the country’s ability to export more LNG is constrained by limited capacity.